Blotch3D/Blotch3D/README.md

 First, a few of definitions:

-1. A "coordinate system" is a set of points whose position is defined relative to each other.
+1. A "coordinate system" is a space in which points can be defined.

 2. The "origin" of a coordinate system is the point we define as the "starting point" or "zero point" for defining other points.